SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 What are the most important SaaS metrics to track?

-The most important SaaS metrics depend on your company stage, but five metrics are universally critical: MRR (to track the heartbeat of your recurring revenue), churn rate (to understand revenue leakage), NRR (to assess whether your existing customer base is growing or shrinking), LTV:CAC ratio (to validate that your unit economics are sustainable), and CAC payback period (to measure capital efficiency).
-If you can only track five metrics, track these.
+The most important SaaS metrics depend on your company stage, but five are universally critical: MRR, churn rate, NRR, LTV:CAC ratio, and CAC payback period.
 For early-stage companies, weight MRR growth rate and churn more heavily.
 For growth-stage companies, weight NRR and LTV:CAC more heavily.
 For scale-stage companies, add the Rule of 40 and burn multiple.

 How do I calculate MRR correctly?

 MRR is the sum of all monthly recurring subscription revenue from active customers.
 Include monthly subscription fees and annual contracts divided by 12.
 Exclude one-time setup fees, professional services revenue, hardware sales, and any non-recurring charges.
-If you offer usage-based pricing, only include the contractually committed minimum (the base platform fee) in MRR.
-Variable overage charges should be tracked separately as usage revenue until they become predictable enough to forecast.
-Consistency is critical — pick a methodology and apply it uniformly.
-Many companies get into trouble by changing their MRR definition over time, which makes trend analysis unreliable.
+If you offer usage-based pricing, include only the contractually committed minimum in MRR; track variable overage separately.
+Consistency is critical — pick a methodology and apply it uniformly across reporting periods.

 What is a good churn rate for B2B SaaS?

-For B2B SaaS, a good annual gross revenue churn rate is below 7%, with best-in-class companies achieving below 5%.
+For B2B SaaS, a good annual gross revenue churn rate is below 7%, with top-tier companies achieving below 5%.
 Monthly customer churn benchmarks vary by segment: below 2% monthly is the target for mid-market, and below 0.5% monthly is expected for enterprise.
-It is important to distinguish between gross churn (which counts only losses) and net churn (which offsets losses against expansion).
-Gross churn tells you about your retention problem.
-Net churn tells you about the net effect on your revenue base.
-Both matter, but gross churn is the diagnostic metric — it shows you the size of the hole in your bucket before expansion fills it back up.
+Distinguish gross churn from net churn — gross is the diagnostic metric, showing the size of the hole in your bucket before expansion fills it back up.

 How is NRR different from gross retention?

-Gross retention rate measures the percentage of revenue retained from existing customers excluding any expansion revenue — it only counts losses from churn and contraction.
-NRR includes expansion revenue on top of retention, so it captures the full picture of how your existing customer base performs.
-For example, if you start a quarter with £1M MRR from existing customers, lose £50K to churn, £30K to contraction, but gain £120K from expansion, your gross retention is 92% and your NRR is 104%.
-A company can have mediocre gross retention but strong NRR if expansion compensates.
-However, relying on expansion to mask high churn is risky because it requires constant upsell success.
+Gross retention measures the percentage of revenue retained from existing customers excluding expansion.
+NRR includes expansion on top of retention, capturing the full picture.
+If you start a quarter with £1M existing MRR, lose £50K to churn, £30K to contraction, but gain £120K from expansion, gross retention is 92% and NRR is 104%.
 The healthiest companies have both strong gross retention (above 90%) and strong NRR (above 110%).

 What is the Rule of 40 and how do I calculate it?

 The Rule of 40 states that a healthy SaaS business should have a combined revenue growth rate and profit margin of at least 40%.
-The formula is: Rule of 40 Score = Year-over-year revenue growth rate (%) + EBITDA margin (%).
-For example, a company growing 30% year over year with a 15% EBITDA margin scores 45 and passes the test.
-A company growing 15% with a 10% margin scores 25 and fails.
-The Rule of 40 is useful because it acknowledges the trade-off between growth and profitability — you can emphasise either, but you cannot sacrifice both.
-In 2026, investors increasingly view the Rule of 40 as a minimum standard rather than a stretch goal.
-Companies consistently scoring above 40% attract premium valuations.
+The formula is: Year-over-year revenue growth rate (%) + EBITDA margin (%).
+A company growing 30% with a 15% EBITDA margin scores 45 and passes; one growing 15% with a 10% margin scores 25 and fails.
+In 2026, investors increasingly view it as a minimum standard rather than a stretch goal.

 How do I reduce CAC without slowing growth?

 Reducing CAC while maintaining growth requires improving the efficiency of your go-to-market engine rather than cutting investment.
-The five highest-impact approaches are: tightening your ICP to focus sales resources on the highest-converting prospects, investing in organic channels like SEO and content that generate leads at near-zero marginal cost over time, improving sales conversion rates through better qualification and sales enablement, shortening sales cycles by removing friction from the buying process, and building a customer referral programme that turns happy customers into an acquisition channel.
-Many companies discover that 30-50% of their sales and marketing spend is directed at out-of-ICP prospects or low-converting channels.
-Redirecting that spend to proven channels often reduces CAC by 20-40% within two to three quarters without reducing pipeline volume.
-Use our CAC Calculator to identify where your acquisition spend is least efficient.
+The five highest-impact approaches are tightening your ICP, investing in organic channels like SEO and content, improving sales conversion rates, shortening sales cycles, and building a customer referral programme.
+Many companies discover that 30-50% of their sales and marketing spend is directed at out-of-ICP prospects.
+Use our CAC Calculator to identify the least efficient pockets.

 What is a good LTV:CAC ratio and what does it mean?